 Traditional/Rollover IRA’s are pre-tax retirement savings plans, much like a traditional 401(k).
 Every dollar contributed reduces your taxable income, thus saving you in tax liability.
 The funds grow tax-deferred but because you have yet to pay any tax on this money, when you begin withdrawing in retirement the full amount distributed will be taxed as ordinary income.
 In theory when you retire your income will be less so depending on your expected income in retirement you could save more in tax today than you would pay in the future.

 Deductible contributions to IRA’s are subject to income limitations, however.
-For married couples who file jointly, if your adjusted gross income is over $125,000 in 2021 you are unable to make a deductible contribution to an IRA if you are both covered by a retirement plan at work.
-If, however, one or both of you is not covered by a retirement plan at work, these income limits increase.
 Please visit the IRS website for more information on determining the deductibility of IRA contributions.
 Any individual who has earned income can make an IRA contribution, including spousal IRA contributions in situations where only one spouse has earned income.